Common name: Lumholtz’s tree-kangaroo; Boongary; marbi (Indigenous)

 Family: Macropodidae (wallabies, kangaroos and tree-kangaroos)

-Conservation status: This species is listed as Near Threatened in Queensland (Nature Conservation Act 1992) and it is ranked as a low priority for conservation under the department's Back on Track species prioritisation framework.
+Conservation status: This species is listed as Near Threatened in Queensland (Nature Conservation Act 1992).

 Up to 10 species of tree-kangaroo have been identified in New Guinea and Australia.
 Two of those species, Lumholtz’s tree-kangaroo, Dendrolagus lumholtzi, and Bennett’s tree-kangaroo, Dendrolagus bennettianus, occur only in Australia.
 Lumholtz’s tree-kangaroo is the smaller of the two species and can be distinguished from Bennett’s tree-kangaroo by its distribution, smaller size and by the lighter-coloured band across the forehead and down each side of the face.